athishare/devportal/introduction/upgrade.rst

 * */connect/token* -- no change
 * */capabilities* -- no change
 * */parties* -- updated with new additional information. **Certifications** attribute is renamed to **roles**.
 For more details :ref:`refer to API spec<refParties>`
-* */party* -- is removed as per the deprication warning.
+* */party* -- is removed as per the deprecation warning.
 The same functionality is available in /parties endpoint
 * */trusted-list* -- no change
 * */versions* -- no change
 * */dataspaces* -- new endpoint listing all the registered Data Spaces details :ref:`Refer the API spec<refDataspaces>`